List of Billboard Hot 100 chart achievements and milestones: Most cumulative weeks at number one

 † – Pre-Hot 100 charts and Hot 100.
 Presley is sometimes credited with an "80th week" that occurred when "All Shook Up" spent a ninth week on top of the "Most Played in Jukeboxes" chart.
 Although Billboards chart statistician Joel Whitburn still counts this 80th week based on preexisting research, Billboard magazine itself has since revised its methodology and officially credits Presley with 79 weeks.
 Much of Presley's total factors in pre-Hot 100 data.
-If counting from the August 1958 Hot 100 inception, Presley totaled 22 weeks at No. 1.
+If counting from the August 1958 Hot 100 inception, Presley totaled 22 weeks at number one.